Unemployment Insurance Information for those affected by Temporary business closures or layoffs due to COVID-19

 Workforce Solutions of Central Texas provides information to the public about unemployment benefits in Texas, including eligibility requirements, how to report work and earnings, and appeal procedures.

-Use our online services to apply for benefits, request payments, view claim and payment status and more.
+Use the links below to access online services like applying for benefits, requesting payments, viewing claim and payment status and more.

 Workforce Solutions can show you how to file for Unemployment Insurance, but it's the Texas Workforce Commission in Austin that handles your claim or benefits.